malbrain/Btree-source-code/README.md

 Btree-source-code
 =================

-A working project for High-concurrency B-tree source code in C.  You probably want to download the database project for the latest developement version.
+A working project for High-concurrency B-tree source code in C.  You probably want to download the separate database project for the latest version.
 Most C files compile under both Windows and Linux.

+New B-tree page management code using a skiplist instead of sorted arrays for key searching is under development in a sub-directory.
+This approach removes the need for a latching protocol for page reading and writing.

-Note:  The most recent multi-threaded/multi-process btree and ARTree code can be found in repository:  https://github.com/malbrain/database.
+Note:  The most recent running multi-threaded/multi-process B-tree and ARTree code can be found in a separate repository:  https://github.com/malbrain/database.

 Here are the projects under btree-source-code: